 Which Platform Has a Bigger Candidate Database?

-Indeed's talent pool dwarfs ZipRecruiter's by nearly 5:1.
-Indeed hosts 245M+ searchable resumes and 635M total job seeker profiles across 60+ countries, according to the company's own Smart Sourcing product page.
-ZipRecruiter's resume index holds 53M opt-in resumes, with roughly 320,000 new entries added each month, per its September 2024 launch announcement.
+At nearly a 5:1 ratio, Indeed’s talent pool dwarfs ZipRecruiter’s - 245M+ searchable resumes and 635M total profiles across 60+ countries, according to the company’s own Smart Sourcing product page.
+ZipRecruiter’s resume index holds 53M opt-in resumes, with roughly 320,000 new entries added each month, per its September 2024 launch announcement.

-Volume isn't everything, though.
-ZipRecruiter's smaller collection is entirely opt-in - every resume belongs to someone actively job hunting.
-Indeed's larger repository includes dormant entries that haven't been refreshed in years.
-Recruiters on both services report spending significant time filtering out stale or irrelevant talent.
+Volume isn’t everything, though.
+By contrast, ZipRecruiter’s smaller pool is entirely opt-in: every resume belongs to an active job hunter.
+Indeed’s larger repository includes dormant entries that haven’t been refreshed in years.
+Recruiters on both services report spending significant time filtering out stale or irrelevant applicants.

-For context, neither platform comes close to dedicated sourcing tools that aggregate professional data from multiple sources.
-Tools built specifically for candidate sourcing can index 500M to 850M+ profiles by pulling from public professional networks, company pages, and other data sources beyond the job-board ecosystem.
+Dedicated sourcing tools that aggregate professional data beyond the job-board ecosystem expose this gap clearly.
+Platforms built specifically for proactive sourcing, like those covered in this sourcing tools guide, can index 500M to 850M+ profiles by pulling from professional networks, company pages, and other sources neither job board touches.

 Candidate Database Size Comparison